-A physical examination form (Physician's Report) must be completed, signed by a physician, and returned to the ECELS office prior to enrollment.
+A physical examination form (Physician's Report), which includes a Tuberculosis (TB) screening, must be completed, signed by a physician, and returned to the ECELS leadership team prior to enrollment.

 Keep Me Home If I Am Sick!

 Your child should not be brought to the school if, within the last 24 hours, the child has been sick.
 It is important that you have alternate care for your child.
 The ECELS staff should be informed if your child will be absent due to illness, so we can watch for symptoms in other children.